GarrisonJ/Predict-Amazon-Review-Star-Rating/project/report.md

     string = string.lower()
     return string
 ```
-[^3]
+[^4]

 At this point each review is a bunch of lowercase words.
 Now we need to do some kind of feature extraction.

-We are going to use __term frequency–inverse document frequency__ (TF-IDF)[^4] as our feature extraction strategy.
+We are going to use __term frequency–inverse document frequency__ (TF-IDF)[^5] as our feature extraction strategy.
 TF-IDF takes into account document length and term frequency when building features.
 We don't want long reviews to seem more relevant just because they are long, we also don't want to overvalue words that appears many times but do not provide very much information.
 TF-IDF weights the words based on it's frequency in the document and the document length.

 $\text{TF/IDF} = \text{Term Frequency} \times \text{Inverse Document Frequency}$

 TF-IDF uses a bag of words with weights to represent a document.
 However, this will miss some relationships between words.
 For example "not good" and "very good" both contain the word "good" but one is has the inverse meaning.
-We can help fix this problem using the `ngram_range` option in sklearns implementation of TD-IDF. `ngram_range` allows us to set the length of words that can be considered together.
+We can help fix this problem using the `ngram_range` option in sklearns implementation of TD-IDF. `ngram_range` allows us to set the number of words that can be considered together.
 Setting this correctly will take some guessing and checking.

 Finally, we can look at what TF-IDF considers the most relevant phrases.